lenamyk/Exploring_the_Allen_model/adapted_from_Allen_Institute/README.md

-This folder contains files adapter from the LGN model, developed by the Allen Institute.
+This folder contains files adapted from the LGN model developed by the Allen Institute.

 The folder "Modifications_M1_and_M2_models" include files which were modified to create the M1 and M2 LGN models